bfemeng/Phase-1-Project/NOTES.md

 What do I want to do?
 # TV Trivia
-*Create an app tat displays TV Show information
+*Create an app that displays TV Show information